Sabbasnia/acit-2024/README.md

 then we should create a new file for our service for example hello_server.service. then we have the following
-ExecStart should be path of the hello_server that we will run from the /local/usr/bin we are creating a service to manage our server and run it in the background, we can set our server to run after os was loaded automatically.
+ExecStart should be path of the hello_server that we will run from the /local/usr/bin we are creating a service to manage our server and run it in the background, we can set our server to run after network.target was loaded automaticall automatically.

 ```
 [Unit]